 Could your school use a garden?
-Is there an empty wall just waiting for a mural about the environment?
-Is there time to create a skit for young students to learn about water conservation or include tips to reduce energy use in morning announcements?
+Are you artistically inclined and is there an empty wall just waiting for a mural about climate justice?
+Is there time to create a skit for young students to learn about water conservation?
+If you love to write, can you write a column in the school newspaper or include tips to reduce energy use in morning announcements?

 Try to identify a teacher who would be willing to be an advisor; this could be an environmental studies teacher, but the teacher who served as our initial advisor was a French teacher who cared deeply about animal rights.
 Teachers are people too, and they might have varying interests (or just really want to help students who take initiative!).

 Depending on your school, you will probably have to speak with your principal, vice-principal, or whoever else is in charge of student activities.
 I went to my school’s principal and told him that I wanted to start an environmental club and recycling program.
 He said that he could easily order recycling bins and voila!
 We were in business.